pb24578/html5-msoy/README.md

 5. Minify the texture.json file using this small script https://gist.github.com/KinoAR/a5cf8a207529ee643389c4462ebf13cd.

-### Example Communication Between index.js and Avatar:
+### 1. Example addEventListener Between index.js and Avatar:
-In worker:
+In index.js worker:
 ```js
 postMessage(type: 'addEventListener', payload: { event: 'onEnterFrame', name: 'enterFrame');
 ```

-Now the AvatarBody.ts will register an onEnterFrame listener.
+Now the AvatarBody.ts will receive the message, then register an onEnterFrame listener.

 Then in the worker "message" event listener, it will listen for type 'event' with the name 'enterFrame'.